HighCapable/YukiHookAPI/docs-source/src/en/api/special-features/logger.md

 loggerD(msg = "This is a log")
 ```

-At this point, `YukiHookAPI` will call `android.util.Log` and `XposedBridge.log` to print this log at the same time.
+At this ponit, `YukiHookAPI` will call `android.util.Log` and log function in (Xposed) Host environment to print this log at the same time.

 The default `TAG` of the log is the value you set in `YukiHookLogger.Configs.tag`.